-Financial statements and accounting Financial position
+Financial position

 Overview

 The Public Bodies (Joint Working) (Scotland) Act 2014 specifies that integration joint boards should be treated as if they were bodies falling within section 106 of the Local Government (Scotland) Act 1973.
 The financial statements of the IJB should therefore be prepared in accordance with the 1973 Act and the 2018-19 Code of Practice on Local Authority Accounting in the United Kingdom ("the CIPFA Code").